jeffgillan/metashape_hpc/README.md

 This may take some time to get the node

-Once you have the node, get into the Agisoft container and launch a processing node
+Once you have the node, type the following command to set up the worker nodes.
+You need several cpu only and gpu only nodes

 ```
-singularity shell agisoft-metashape_cudagl-20.04.sif
-Apptainer> cd /opt/metashape-pro
-Apptainer> ./metashape.sh --worker --host 10.141.33.113 --root /home/u5/jgillan/100_0123 --capability any -platform offscreen
+apptainer exec --nv agisoft-metashape_cudagl-20.04.sif /opt/metashape-pro/metashape.sh --worker --host 10.141.32.127 --root /home/u5/jgillan/100_0123 --capability gpu -platform offscreen
 ```

 <br/>